 Table ES-3.
-Feasible Local Water Supply Enhancement Alternatives Local Water Supply Alternative NPV of Total Cost per AF, dollars Annual Yield (AFY) Weighted Qualitative Score Improve Stafford Treatment Plant Process Water Recapture Efficiency - Pretreatment Modification 70 - 170 20 - 70 4.6 Increase Stafford Lake Storage Capacity - Spillway Notch Slide Gate ^{(a)(b)} 90 726 4.4 Divert Captured Stormwater Into Stafford Lake 330 - 960 245 - 788 3.2 Netes:
+Feasible Local Water Supply Enhancement Alternatives Ann Weighted Local Water Supply Alternative NPV of Total Cost per AF, dollars AFY MG per Year Qualitative Score Improve Stafford Treatment Plant Process Water Recapture Efficiency - Pretreatment Modification 70 - 170 20 - 70 7-23 4.6 Increase Stafford Lake Storage Capacity - Spillway Notch Slide Gate ^{(a)(b)} 90 726 240 4.4 Divert Captured Stormwater Into Stafford Lake 330 - 960 245 - 788 80 - 257 3.2 Notes: • •

 (a) This increases storage capacity of Stafford Lake for improved reliability.
-NMWD has the ability to backfeed up to 1,000 AFY of supply from Sonoma Water through NMWD's existing potable water system.
+NMWD has the ability to backfeed up to 1,000 AFY (326 MG) of supply from Sonoma Water through NMWD's existing potable water system.
 This supply is available to NMWD during drought years and would allow NMWD to fully utilize the increased Stafford Lake storage capacity under this alternative.
-NMWD is currently evaluating infrastructure improvements to increase the duration and the volume of supply (up to 2,000 AFY) that can be backfed into Stafford Lake from Sonoma Water.
+NMWD is currently evaluating infrastructure improvements to increase the duration and the volume of supply (up to 2,000 AFY or 652 MG) that can be backfed into Stafford Lake from Sonoma Water.